Dootmaan/dootmaan.github.io/_posts/2021-12-29-annual-summary.md

 ### 1. Attending an International Conference

 This year starts with a MICCAI full paper submission.
 I spent most of my winter holiday writing this paper and submitted it just in time.
-This is the first i submit a paper to an internatoional conference so there exists many unknown problems for me, such as the usage of CMT and how to properly respond to peer reviews.
-Luckily, i have my instructors and colleges helping me around and they have provided me with tons of great suggestions.
+This is the first time I submit a paper to an internatoional conference so there exists many unknown problems for me, such as the usage of CMT and how to properly respond to peer reviews.
+Luckily, I have my supervisors and colleagues helping me around and they have provided me with tons of great suggestions.
 After the rebuttal in June, the paper is finally accepted.

 The conference is held in September, and I have to attend it virtually due to the pandemic.
-My presenting time is 7-9 p.m.
+My presentation time is 7-9 p.m.
 CST, and at that time there are actually not so many people in SpatialChat.
-The whole process is actually quitely fun since everyone just appears on the screen as a small icon, and u can move yourself to different presentation rooms to ask the presenter questions.
+The whole process is actually quite fun since everyone just appears on the screen as a small icon, and you can move yourself to different presentation rooms to ask the presenter questions.
 I spent some time hanging around finding interesting works, and i did find some brilliant ideas.

 ### 2. Being a TA